Mudslides take heavy toll on immigrants serving posh town

 "He wanted to give his kids a better life," his youngest sister, Diana Montero, told the Los Angeles Times.

-His funeral was held Wednesday at Our Lady of Guadalupe Church in Santa Barbara, where people are also mourning the Benitez family deaths.
+His funeral was held Wednesday at Our Lady of Guadalupe Church in Santa Barbara, where people are also mourning the deaths in the Benitez family.

 The Rev. Pedro Lopez has tried to offer words of comfort to his tightknit, Spanish-speaking parish — but he knows the healing will be slow and painful.